scottweaver/scala-interview/interview-questions.md

 ## General
 1. What do you like about Scala?
 What do you dislike?

 2. Functional programming values mutability.
 Why is this a good thing?
-Are there any cases where being immutable is ok or prefered?
+Are there any cases where being mutable is ok or prefered?

 ## Functions
 1. Scala is functional/OO hybrid language.
 One of the most important ideas of a functional langauge is that a function is a "first class citizen".
 What does that mean?